manette-r/DomHealthMNIST/README.md

-## 1. Original Health MNIST
+## 1. A variation of Health MNIST with colours and medical interventions
 ---

-We need to create the original Health MNIST from *Ramchandran, S., Tikhonov, G., Kujanpää, K., Koskinen, M., & Lähdesmäki, H. (2021).
+We made a variation of the Health MNIST from *Ramchandran, S., Tikhonov, G., Kujanpää, K., Koskinen, M., & Lähdesmäki, H. (2021).
 Longitudinal Variational Autoencoder.
 Proceedings of the Twenty Fourth International Conference on Artificial Intelligence and Statistics (AISTATS)*.
 Original Health MNIST includes longitudinal data with 20 timepoints/follow-ups per subject.

 Each MNIST digit is a subject; variations in MNIST digits create a series of 20 images.